Featured image: Grape Island, blockprint by Evelyn Goodale

 Luke repudiating this agreement, took it to court, lost his case, and went to jail rather than submit to the order of the court.
 He was released after giving bonds in the sum of £1000 not to molest his brother Abraham, who was in the possession of his property.

-None of this sat well with Luke’s wife Elizabeth, and at the Quarter Sessions Court March 29, 1681, Elizabeth was “presented” for saying that she wished Luke’s father Jacob, his mother Sarah, and his brother Abraham were all “tied back to back so that she might see them carried to the gallows, there to be hung.”
+None of this sat well with Luke’s wife Elizabeth, and at the Quarter Sessions Court March 29, 1681, she was “presented for saying that her father and mother (*Luke’s father Quartermaster John Perkins and his wife Elizabeth), and Abraham, Jacob and Sarah Perkins were of the company of Belial, and she would be glad if they were all tied back to back that she might see them carried to the gallows to be hung; that her mother had one foot in hell already and the other would be there quickly.”

 The Grand Jury found Elizabeth Perkins guilty of “the most opprobrious and scandalous words of a high nature against Mr. Cobbett and her husband’s natural parents, and others of his relations, which was proved, and in part owned.”